verypossible-labs/KiAuto/README.md

 You can use the scripts without installing.
 The scripts are located at the *src/* directory.

-You can also define a bash aliases:
+You can also define bash aliases:

 ```
 alias pcbnew_do=PATH_TO_REPO/src/pcbnew_do